azat-co/aws-intro/labs/03-elb.md

 The process of ELB creation is very straightforward.
 The first question is what type, and you select Application ELB (more features!!!).
 Then press "Continue" - blue button in the right bottom corner.

-Then, the next 5 screen will require some modification from defaults.
+Then, the next five screens will require some modification from defaults.
 If a field is not mentioned, leave it as default or empty.

 On *1.
 Configure Load Balancer*, make sure to have the following: